A black and white illustration with multiple icons representing leadership, community, communication, people, and teamwork

 What the Consortium Delivers

-Global Cyber Security Advisory Group activates cybersecurity, technology governance, AI oversight, and capacity-building capabilities through specialized consortium members.
-All capabilities are governed within the Cybersecurity Sustainability Framework, ensuring alignment with regulatory obligations, risk posture, and long-term digital resilience objectives.
-GCS provides the governance structure, coordination, and oversight to ensure all work supports long-term cybersecurity sustainability rather than short-term technical remediation.
+Global Cyber Security Advisory Group activates cybersecurity, technology governance, and AI oversight capabilities through specialized consortium partners.
+All capabilities operate within the Cybersecurity Sustainability Framework™, under the governance of the Cybersecurity Sustainability Standard™, ensuring alignment with regulatory obligations, risk posture, and long-term digital resilience objectives.
+We provide governance, coordination, and oversight to ensure all work delivers sustained cybersecurity outcomes rather than short-term technical remediation.

 A colorful globe logo with a leaf design in the center and a blue border.
 Below, the text reads 'International Society of Sustainability Professionals'.